$

 While the decision gives states more flexibility in how they define nexus, it also means online businesses now have to pay closer attention to where their sales are happening and whether those sales hit the threshold for collecting tax.

-Understanding Nexus
+Understanding nexus

 In ecommerce, “nexus” is the term used when you have enough of a presence in a state to require sales tax collection.
 But figuring out where you have nexus isn’t always straightforward and can hinge on a number of factors.